1. Home

 Adjust your thermostat by a few degrees or upgrade to a smart thermostat to make saving energy easy.
 You can also try reversing your ceiling fans, changing your air filters, and wearing a little warmer clothing even when inside.

-Tasks like inspecting and improving your home’s insulation, sealing gaps around windows and doors with caulk or weatherstripping, and getting professional HVAC maintenance ahead of the winter are some larger projects.
+Larger projects like inspecting and improving your home’s insulation, sealing gaps around windows and doors with caulk or weatherstripping, and getting professional HVAC maintenance ahead of the winter can help, too.

 Leasing a heat pump will give you modern, energy-efficient heating and cooling for a predictable monthly payment.
 The Palmetto Comfort Plan gives you all the advantages of a new HVAC system with no upfront payment or installation cost.
 To get energy- and cost-saving information anytime, anywhere, download and check out the new Palmetto app.